 Pregnancy, Complications and One Salary

-When I returned home to Boston, it was a special occasion when we updated Mint to reflect just one rent expense and two professional-level salaries.
+When I returned home to Boston, it was a special occasion when we updated our budgeting software to reflect just one rent expense and two professional-level salaries.
 That was the plan, anyway, until later that winter when I found out I was pregnant — and a condition called hyperemesis gravidarum (a technical term for unrelenting vomiting) took over me.

 The next few months were a blur.
 Somewhere between the hospital visits and vomiting, my husband moved us to a smaller apartment so we could manage on one salary until I went back to work.

 Around my second trimester, I started to feel a little better.
-But I still wasn’t working, so we went back to Mint’s setup screen and rewrote our budgets to cover two and a half people with one salary.
+But I still wasn’t working, so we went back to our budgeting software’s startup screen and rewrote our budgets to cover two and a half people with one salary.
 We had to scrimp, but we made the budgets work.

 At first, it didn’t really occur to me that I was living off my spouse’s income.
 We continued to make financial decisions together, and I was sticking to my budget and paying bills out of my account as usual.